mozilla/gecko-dev/taskcluster/docs/attributes.rst

 lot of places.
 To support private artifacts, we've moved this to the ``artifact_prefix`` attribute.
 It will default to ``public/build`` but will be overrideable per-task.

+cron
+====
+Indicates that a task is meant to be run via cron tasks, and should not be run on push.